-I designed by drawing the garments seperately, scanning them, and using photoshop to dress the croquis in as many combinations as possible.
-Then I choose the best options, edited them down to make sure every garment only appeared once, and drew more garments to fill the "holes" in the collection.
+I sketched the garments separately, scanned them, and using photoshop dressed the croquis in as many combinations as possible.
+From these sketched looks I chose the best options, edited them down to make sure every garment only appeared once, and drew more garments to fill the "holes" in the collection.
 I arrived at this:

-From these 15 Looks I choose the second to last, the green jacket (but switched up the front opening to a split placket), and the 5th look (to wear under the jacket).
+Out of these 15 Looks I choose to make the second to last look, the green jacket (but switched up the front opening to a split placket), and the 5th look (to wear under the jacket).